 A sense of history – of sweet days long gone by.
 Sometimes, they can have a price tag that makes a first time home buyer grin big.
 Other times, they have a price tag that makes most people smile wistfully and move on, leaving it for those with bigger budgets.

 Over the years, the various homes my family and I have bought and/or rented have included a 1900 Victorian Farmhouse that was one of the designated historical houses, a 1925 Craftsman Cottage, a couple of 1940s houses, a 1990s home, a brand new home and more.
 I’ve loved each one.
 For me, a house is made up of the sum of its parts – including neighbors and neighborhoods.
 And we’ve been blessed with each to have such great neighbors and friends that they colored each experience in a sweet and lovely hue.
 And to be honest, every single house has had big issues and small – even the brand new construction home.
 (That’s one reason I’m a BIG believer in home warranties.
 I’ve used Old Republic Home Warranty for years and really appreciate them!)

 That being said, I do love old homes and enjoy the moments when I get to walk the shady streets sharing City of Roseville info with neighbors, admiring the gorgeous roses, and basking in the breeze that wafts through the tall trees.
 And oh, the creeks with the ducks and geese!
 Those are definite faves for me and my grandchildren.
 I also enjoy the holiday delights of the fun Christmas home tours in the Fab 40s in Sacramento – or as some like to call that area, the Fabulous 40 Sacramento.
 And YES! they are fabulous homes! 🙂

-For those of you who would like to let your “fingers do some walking” as you look at lovely “eye candy” old homes for sale in Roseville and Sacramento….
+For those of you who would like to let your “fingers do some walking” as you look at the lovely “eye candy” of old and sometimes historic homes for sale in Roseville and the Sacramento area….
 ENJOY!
-And if you have any questions, would like to see even more areas, or want to see any of these homes in person, just give me a call at 916-768-0127 or email me at [email protected] 🙂

 P.S.
 You might also give my free real estate app a whirl.
-It’s a big help to all all across the country and beyond.
-(And YES, if you need help finding a great REALTOR elsewhere, I have gotten to know many in various areas and would love to help you find a trained agent to help you with your real estate needs. 🙂 ).
+It’s a big help to all – wherever you live across the country and beyond.
+(And YES, if you need help finding a great real estate agent elsewhere, I have gotten to know many terrific REALTORS in various areas and would love to help you find a trained agent to help you with your real estate needs. 🙂 ).